 The fireworks were awesome, but I was feeling down since I wasn’t connecting with the guests from my hostel.
 It wasn’t anyone else’s fault; people were perfectly nice.
-If anything, I might not have been making enough of an effort to engage others.
+(If anything, I wasn’t making enough of an effort to engage others.)
 Regardless of the reason for my funk, I had traveled enough by this point to know that it was impossible to click with everyone I met.

 Fortunately, New Year’s Eve was a much better night.
 I had an easier time connecting with other travelers at my hostel.
 We swapped yellow party favors (many Peruvians wear yellow on New Year’s), ate grapes (another Peruvian New Year’s tradition), watched fireworks from a rooftop bar (again, but without all the dramz and emo-ness), and danced (a New Year’s tradition everywhere, duh).
 By the end of the night, I was messaging friends again, but they weren’t as desperate as the ones I sent on Christmas Eve…or at least I hope they weren’t.

 Museo Santuarios Andinos was one of my most memorable experiences in Arequipa.
 It housed Juanita, the preserved corpse of an Inca girl who was sacrificed about 600 years ago.
 Juanita is considered to be the best preserved body of several children who were found on Mount Ampato near Arequipa.